SukkaW/rollup-plugin-swc/README.md

 **New:** Building library for React Server Component support is added in `0.9.0`! `'use client'` and `'use server'` directives now are handled properly, without triggering rollup warnings.
 [Start using `'use client'` and `'use server'` in your library by adding two lines in your `rollup.config.js`](#react-server-component-directives-use-client-and-use-server)

-> Since `0.9.1` the support for `'use client'` and `'use server'` has been separated into a standalone rollup plugin [`rollup-swc-preserve-directives`](https://github.com/huozhi/rollup-plugin-swc-preserve-directives), the previous `preserveUseDirective` named export is retained for the backward compatability.
+> Since `0.9.1` the support for `'use client'` and `'use server'` has been separated into a standalone rollup plugin [`rollup-preserve-directives`](https://github.com/huozhi/rollup-preserve-directives), the previous `preserveUseDirective` named export is retained for the backward compatibility.

 ## Comparison